All Too Well (10 Minute Version) (TV)

 “You almost ran the red 'cause you were lookin' over at me”

-Uncle Jerry notes 'ran the red' as a possible allusion to the album title Red, and observes that red is either the color of love or the color of blood, he states this is not accidental.
+Uncle Jerry notes 'ran the red' as a possible allusion to the album title Red, and observes that red is either the colour of love or the colour of blood, he states this is not accidental.

 The double meaning of red connects the moment of romantic infatuation (looking at her) with danger and potential harm, foreshadowing the relationship's painful end.